Andrettin/Wyrmsun/readme.txt

 - Added the Westward Migration scenario, replacing the quest of the same name.
 - Added the The Settlement of Scandinavia scenario, replacing the Northwards to the Sea and Gylve's Realm quests.

+* Units
+- Workers now use their sack-carrying graphics for when they are carrying furniture.

 * Upgrades
 - Added Iron Plow upgrade (+1 food supply for farms).
 - The Iron-Tipped Wood Plow now requires having a smithy.